NUSGreyhats/lrn2lrn/lessons/lucy-nicholas-xinan_0_x86/lessonplan.md

 8. [References](#references)

 ## Why Assembly
+To understand why assembly is useful, we must be aware of how a programme is created.
+First, we humans code it in a high level language, then compile it.
+The compiler then translates that into lower level languages, and finally into binary, which the computer understands.<br/>

+In between the high level code and binary is the assembly.
+Oftentimes, we may want to find out what a programme does, but the source code may not be freely available to us.
+By analysing the assembly through an object dump of an executable programme, we may trace line by line what a programme does, and then reverse engineer it to get the source code.

 ## Binary, Hex, and Endians
 Our layman numbers are in base 10 form.
 Hexadecimal numbers, like its name suggests, are numbers in the base 16 form.